Iteration utilities

 end

-Similarly, if modelling shutdown decision with a minimum uptime, it is possible to reverse the original time periods and then chunk:
+Similarly, if modelling startup decisions with a minimum downtime, it is possible to reverse the original time periods and then chunk:

 for ts in chunk(Iterators.reverse(periods), 3)